 When to resume exercise after tummy tuck

-While you will be encouraged to rest, you should avoid being immobile, in order to avoid the risk of blood clots.
-Make sure you get up and walk around in your house and keep well hydrated.
-While you are walking, make sure you do not put any excess strain on the incision site.
-You will have to avoid any strenuous physical exercise for at least six weeks.
-You will be able to start light activities after two weeks, but will still need to avoid any abdominal exercises.
-Throughout this period you will also need to avoid any heavy lifting.
+While you will be encouraged to rest, you should avoid being immobile in order to avoid the risk of blood clots.
+Make sure you get up, walk around your house, and stay hydrated.
+While walking, ensure you do not put any excess strain on the incision site.
+You must avoid strenuous physical exercise for at least six weeks.
+You can start light activities after two weeks, but you will still need to avoid any abdominal exercises.
+Throughout this period, you will also need to avoid any heavy lifting.
 If you have young children, you will have to take this into account.
-You may have to consider how the children are going to be cared for during this period, and whether you will require any childcare.
+You may have to consider how the children will be cared for during this period and whether you will require any childcare.

 Tummy tuck compression garment

-Throughout the recovery period, you will be required to wear a compression garment around the abdomen.
+Throughout the recovery period, you must wear a compression garment around the abdomen.
 This will help to reduce swelling, which then decreases the length of the recovery period.
-Our staff members will be able to give you advice about what compression garment you will need, and will ensure you have one which is the correct style and size.
+Our staff members can give you advice about what compression garment you will need and ensure you have one that is the correct style and size.
 You will have to wear the compression garment for around six weeks.

 Tummy Tuck Scars

-After an abdominoplasty, you will have tummy tuck scars, which may run from hip to hip in some cases.
+After an abdominoplasty, you will have tummy tuck scars, which may sometimes run from hip to hip.
 If you had a mini tummy tuck, this scar will be shorter in length.
 The scar may appear more noticeable following the procedure, as it may appear swollen and red.
-However, with time, the prominence of the scar will decrease and the colour will become lighter.
-The exact appearance of the scar will vary depending on which surgical method was used and the location of your excess skin as well as your skin type.
+However, with time, the prominence of the scar will decrease, and the colour will become lighter.
+The exact appearance of the scar will vary depending on which surgical method was used, the location of your excess skin, and your skin type.
 Some people will have an incision which is beneath the bikini line, while others may have an incision which is higher on the abdomen.

 RELATED: What is the difference between a tummy tuck and a C-section?

-It is important that you take care of the incision site, particularly if you are worried about the appearance of the scar.
-Make sure the incision site stays clean, in order to avoid any chance of an infection occurring.
-Once the incision site has completely dried, you may wish to apply creams to the site to reduce the appearance of the scar and moisturise the skin.
+You must take care of the incision site, particularly if you are worried about the appearance of the scar.
+Make sure the incision site stays clean to avoid any chance of an infection occurring.
+Once the incision site has completely dried, you may apply creams to the site to reduce the appearance of the scar and moisturise the skin.
 It is also important to avoid excess sun exposure.
 This can be done by wearing clothes which cover the incision and applying SPF 50+ sunscreen.

 Working and driving after tummy tuck

-You will have to take time off work to recover from the tummy tuck procedure.
+You must take time off work to recover from the tummy tuck procedure.
 If you have an office job or one that does not require much standing, you may be able to return to work after one week.
-If your job is more physically demanding, you may need to take two weeks off work.
-It is important to remember you will not be able to do any heavy lifting or strenuous physical activity for six weeks; so keep this in mind when considering how long you will need to take off work.
+If your job is more physically demanding, you may need two weeks off.
+It is important to remember you will not be able to do any heavy lifting or strenuous physical activity for six weeks, so keep this in mind when considering how long you will need to take off work.

 RELATED: How to get the best tummy tuck results

-The most important thing to remember is that the recovery period is different for everyone.
+The most important thing to remember is that the recovery period differs for everyone.
 What happens for one person may not happen for the next.
-Some people may be able to return to work quickly, while others will experience more pain or need a longer period of time off work.
+Some people may be able to return to work quickly, while others will experience more pain or need a longer period off work.
 Remember to always listen to your body and how you feel, and do not push yourself too hard during the recovery period.
-Get as much rest and take as much time off as you need, and you will have the best recovery after tummy tuck.
+Get as much rest and take as much time off as you need, and you will have the best recovery after a tummy tuck.

 RELATED: Can I get a tummy tuck on the NHS?